Efficient approximation of Earth Mover's Distance Based on Nearest Neighbor Search: Methodology

 \section{Methodology}

 In this section, we present our NNS-EMD algorithm and discuss key insights and challenges for each stage.
-We also perform a comprehensive theoretical analysis of the error bounds of the \alg solution and time complexity.
+We also perform theoretical analysis for the error bounds of the \alg solution and its time complexity.
 Lastly, we conduct an in-depth examination of \alg and further accelerate it by leveraging GPU parallelism.